plone/plonecli/README.rst

     Options:
       -l, --list-templates
+      -V, --versions
-      --help                Show this message and exit.
+      -h, --help            Show this message and exit.

     Commands:
       build         Bootstrap and build the package
       buildout      Run the package buildout
+      config        Configure mr.bob global settings
       create        Create a new Plone package
       debug         Run the Plone client in debug mode requirements  Install the local package requirements
-      serve         Run the Plone client in foreground mode virtualenv    Create/update the local virtual environment...
+      serve         Run the Plone client in foreground mode test          Run the tests in your package virtualenv    Create/update the local virtual environment...